-The existence or lack thereof of a complaint with the Office of the Integrity Commissioner remains confidential unless or until a report arising from such a complaint is tabled in the Legislative Assembly.
+The existence or lack of a complaint with the Office of the Integrity Commissioner remains confidential unless or until a report arising from such a complaint is tabled in the Legislative Assembly.
 This assists in ensuring that the complaint process does not become a political tool for improper purposes.

-During the course of my tenure as Integrity Commissioner, the elected members have viewed their obligations under the Integrity Act as serious and important aspects of their representative function.
-In addition, members have not used the complaint process for political purposes, or self advancement, as occurs in other jurisdictions.
+During the course of my tenure as Integrity Commissioner, the elected members have not used the complaint process for political purposes, or self advancement, as occurs in other jurisdictions.
 Members are to be applauded for their responsible attitudes in this regard and I encourage them to continue in this manner throughout their tenures as elected representatives.